fsnotify/fsnotify/README.md

 **How many files can be watched at once?**

 There are OS-specific limits as to how many watches can be created:

+* Linux: the `fs.inotify.max_user_watches` sysctl variable specifies the upper limit for the number of watches per user, and `fs.inotify.max_user_instances` specifies the maximum number of inotify instances per user.
+Every Watcher you create is an "instance", and every path you add is a "watch".

+  These are also exposed in /proc as `/proc/sys/fs/inotify/max_user_watches` and `/proc/sys/fs/inotify/max_user_instances`

+  To increase them you can use `sysctl` or write the value to proc file:

+	  # The default values on Linux 5.18
+      sysctl fs.inotify.max_user_watches=124983
+      sysctl fs.inotify.max_user_instances=128

+  To make the changes persist on reboot edit `/etc/sysctl.conf` or `/usr/lib/sysctl.d/50-default.conf` (some systemd systems):

+      fs.inotify.max_user_watches=124983
+      fs.inotify.max_user_instances=128

-* Linux: /proc/sys/fs/inotify/max_user_watches contains the limit, reaching this limit results in a "no space left on device" error.
+  Reaching the limit will result in a "no space left on device" or "too many open files" error.

-* BSD / OSX: sysctl variables "kern.maxfiles" and "kern.maxfilesperproc", reaching these limits results in a "too many open files" error.
+* BSD / macOS: sysctl variables `kern.maxfiles` and `kern.maxfilesperproc`,
+  reaching these limits results in a "too many open files" error.

 **Why don't notifications work with NFS filesystems or filesystem in userspace (FUSE)?**